-- 1. The district is not responsible for the care or supervision of a service animal.
-(28 CFR §35.136(e)) - 2.
+- 1. The district is not responsible for the care or supervision of a service animal, in accordance with -(28 CFR §35.136(e)). - a.
+The district is not responsible to pay for or provide a handler to aid the individual with a disability in the control of the service animal. - b.
+The district is responsible to provide assistance to an individual with a disability in performing the tasks required of the individual for the care and maintenance of the service animal. - 2.
 If the district normally charges individuals for damage they cause, an individual with a disability may be charged for damage caused by his or her service animal.
 (28 CFR §35.136(h)) - 3.
-The district will designate relief areas for the service animal which will be included in mobility training and orientation of students and animals new to the school. - D. Notification and Responsibilities - 1.
-In the event a service animal will be introduced as part of the school community, the designated administrator will develop a comprehensive implementation plan prior to introduction of the service animal into the school to include: - a.
+The district will designate relief areas for the service animal which will be included in mobility training and orientation of students and animals new to the school.

+D. Notification and Responsibilities

+1. In the event a service animal will be introduced as part of the school community, the designated administrator will develop a comprehensive implementation plan prior to introduction of the service animal into the school to include:

+- a.
 Notification to parents of students who may be in contact with the service animal; - b.
-Appropriate etiquette regarding service animals to include: - (1) Never pet a service animal while it is working; - (2) Never feed a working service animal; - (3) Do not deliberately startle, tease, or taunt a service animal; - (4) Do not hesitate to ask the handler if he or she would like assistance regarding directions or the facility. - 2.
+Appropriate accommodations: - (1) For students who are allergic to the service animal; and/or - (2) For students who have fears regarding the service animal. - cb.
+Appropriate etiquette regarding service animals to include: - (1) Never pet a service animal while it is working; - (2) Never feed a working service animal; - (3) Do not deliberately startle, tease, or taunt a service animal; - (4) Do not hesitate to ask the handler if he or she would like assistance regarding directions for navigating or the facility. - 2.
 The use of a service animal introduced as part of the school community will require inclusion into the student's Individualized Education Plan (IEP) or the student's Section 504 Accommodation Plan. - 3.
-The district will require that the owner of a service animal introduced as part of the school community and, as included in the student's IEP or Section 504 Accommodation Plan, maintain liability insurance for the service animal in the amount required by the Board of Education.
+The district may will require request, but cannot require, that the owner of a service animal introduced as part of the school community and, as included in the student's IEP or Section 504 Accommodation Plan, maintain liability insurance for the service animal in the amount required by the Board of Education.
+The School Business Administrator/Board Secretary will ensure the school district has appropriate insurance in the event a service animal is introduced as part of the school community.